petzval/btferret/README.md

 server can be connected by multiple clients simultaneously.

 There are two ways of setting up an LE server.
 Sometimes Android/Apple/Windows devices have trouble connecting and pairing.
-In this case there is an [alternative setup](#3-7-1-alternative-setup) method.
+In this case there is an [alternative setup](#3-7-1-random-address-alternative-setup) method using a random address.

 ```
 btferret commands